Moving Housecleaning Checklist

 6. Clean floors and carpets

-Floor cleaning strategies vary depending on the type of flooring you have.
+Floor cleaning strategies depend on your type of flooring.
 For the most part, you’ll need to vacuum the carpets and mop hard floors.
-Keep in mind that hardwood floors may be the most susceptible to damage from harsh cleaning solutions.
+Note that hardwood floors may be the most susceptible to damage from harsh cleaning solutions.
 Carlos Garcia, group managing director for Total Clean, a commercial cleaning company, suggests looking for a pH-neutral cleaner that’s safe for your type of wood flooring.

 Try a white vinegar-water solution for stubborn carpet stains.